cortex-js/cortexjs.io/docs/compute-engine/12-guide-numerical-evaluations.md

 \\)

-**To change the numeric mode to the `machine` mode**, use `engine.numericMode = "machine"`.
+**To change the numeric mode to the `machine` mode**, use `engine.precision = "machine"`.

-Changing the numeric mode to `machine` automatically sets the precision to 15.

-Calculations that have a complex value, for example \\( \sqrt{-1} \\) will return `NaN`.
 Some calculations that have a value very close to 0 may return 0.
 Some calculations that have a value greater than the maximum value representable by a machine number may return \\( \pm\infty \\).